Language

 Does this calculator include property taxes and insurance?

-This calculator focuses on the mortgage payment (principal + interest) and PMI.
-Property taxes, homeowner's insurance, and HOA fees vary by location and are not included.
+No. It focuses on the mortgage payment (principal and interest) plus PMI.
+Property taxes, homeowner's insurance, and HOA fees vary by location and are not included, so your actual total monthly housing cost will be higher than the figure shown.

 How accurate are the PMI estimates?